the-lords-of-the-roombas/laser-tag/report/project2/project2.rst

 A simple solution would be to return the number of system clock ticks times the duration of a tick, but that would obviously limit the resolution.

 A better but still economic solution uses the same hardware timer used by the system clock: it converts the timer counter value since the last system clock tick to milliseconds and adds that to the current system clock tick converted to milliseconds.
+This way, we retain the precision of the underlying timer counter (1/8 of CPU clock frequency), with maximum resolution (1 ms).

 Inter-process communication (services)
 --------------------------------------